irworkshop/accountability_datacleaning/R_campfin/pa/contribs/docs/pa_contribs_diary.md

 )
 ```

-Then we can read the fixed filers files.
+Then we can read the fixed filer files to describe the recipients.

 ``` r
 filers <- map_df(